 Since 2008: ESCAP has been measuring and reporting on its footprint annually.

 August 2017 - March 2018: The UN Bangkok established its Environmental Management System after carrying out an Initial Environmental Review and establishing its governance structure under senior management leadership.

-June - Dec 2018: The UN Bangkok goes beyond single-use plastics in our catering operations
+June - December 2018: The UN Bangkok bans single-use plastics and paper cups in our catering operations

-Sept 2018 - onwards: Daily Earth Hour Campaign during lunch time
+September 2018 - onwards: Daily Earth Hour Campaign during lunchtime

 October/November 2018: Plants with advanced air filtering properties were planted in our gardens and information on their properties made visible to staff and visitors to share greening tips for their homes.